bertreb/pimatic-sounds/README.md

 {
-  "port": 8088,     // or the port you like and is free "language": "en", // or your own language
-  "tts": ["google-translate","google-cloud"] // select tts engine
-  "googleCloudJson": "<if tts engine is google-cloud the filename of the credential json file>" // incl .json extension "voice": "The name of the voice, format is <language-code>-Standard-[A,B,C,D]"
+  "port": 8088,     // or the port you like and is free "language": "en", // or your own language "soundsDirectory": "directory for sounds, defaults is '/sounds' in pimatic home directory" "tts": ["google-translate","google-cloud"] // select tts engine "googleCloudJson": "<if tts engine is google-cloud the filename of the credential json file>" // incl .json extension "voice": "The name of the voice, format is <language-code>-Standard-[A,B,C,D]"